 Animal Nutrition

-Nutrient classes, non-ruminant and ruminant digestion, feed additives, and lipid metabolism (ANSC 223, Lectures 1–5)
+Nutrient classes, digestion, feed additives, lipid metabolism, mineral nutrition, vitamins, energy, nutrient calculations, and carbohydrates (ANSC 223, Lectures 1–11)

 Classes of Nutrients